-Join David Powers for an in-depth discussion in this video Setting up the class definition, part of Resizing and Watermarking Images with PHP.
+Join David Powers for an in-depth discussion in this video Setting up the class definition, part of PHP: Resizing and Watermarking Images.

 - [Voiceover] Creating a custom class…to resize images involves a lot of code.…I've already started the class definition…in ResizeImages.php which you can find in the chapter…two 02_02 folder of the exercise files.…It begins on line two by declaring a namespace…to avoid potential clashes with classes from other sources.…I've chosen Foundationphp as the namespace…because that's the domain name of my website.…Then there's a list of protected properties.…I'll explain what most of them are for when they're used.…